-Gaia Beck, founder, Cocktails & Conversation – curates heart-centered, high end, singles events.
+Gaia Beck, founder, Cocktails & Conversation – curates heart-centred, high end, singles events.
 Profits from events go towards specific grassroots charity projects.

 Yana Binaev, founder, Yana Binaev – raising awareness towards equality and diversity through creative direction and photography;

-Joly Zou, founder, Solocal Travel – empowers women around the world to gain personal freedom via traveling;
+Joly Zou, founder, Solocal Travel – empowers women around the world to gain personal freedom via travelling;